dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 ::: moniker-end

 `MyDependency` requests an [ILogger&lt;TCategoryName&gt;](/dotnet/api/microsoft.extensions.logging.ilogger-1) in its constructor.
-It's not unusual to use dependency injection in a chained fashion with each requested dependency in turn requesting its own dependencies.
+It's not unusual to use dependency injection in a chained fashion.
+Each requested dependency in turn requests its own dependencies.
 The container resolves the dependencies in the graph and returns the fully resolved service.
 The collective set of dependencies that must be resolved is typically referred to as a *dependency tree*, *dependency graph*, or *object graph*.

-`IMyDependency` and `ILogger<TCategoryName>` must be registered in the service container. `IMyDependency` is registered in `Startup.ConfigureServices`. `ILogger<TCategoryName>` is registered by the logging abstractions infrastructure, so it's a [framework-provided-service](#framework-provided-services) registered by default by the framework.
+`IMyDependency` and `ILogger<TCategoryName>` must be registered in the service container. `IMyDependency` is registered in `Startup.ConfigureServices`. `ILogger<TCategoryName>` is registered by the logging abstractions infrastructure, so it's a [framework-provided service](#framework-provided-services) registered by default by the framework.

 In the sample app, the `IMyDependency` service is registered with the concrete type `MyDependency`.
 The registration scopes the service lifetime to the lifetime of a single request.
 [Service lifetimes](#service-lifetimes) are described later in this topic.